HumeAI/hume-api-examples/evi/evi-python-control-plane/README.md

 # In the Hume playground: https://platform.hume.ai/evi/playground
 # Or via a Phone call using Twilio webhook: https://dev.hume.ai/docs/integrations/twilio

-# Then run this to connect to the existing chat:
+# Then run this to connect to the existing chat -- you should see and hear the Control Plane actions from main.py (sending a message, changing the voice) occur shortly after connecting:
 uv run main.py --existing

 # 5.2.